-Please note!
-The text below does not serve as medical advice.
-This text is composed based on our own knowledge, user experiences and various online sources.
-If in doubt, always consult a medical specialist
+Note!
+The text below is not medical advice.
+This text is compiled based on our own knowledge, user experiences, and various online sources.
+Always consult a medical specialist if in doubt.

 What is bursitis?

-Bursitis, also known as bursitis , occurs when the bursa, a fluid-filled sac that cushions your joints, becomes inflamed.
+Bursitis, also called bursitis, occurs when the bursa, a fluid-filled sac that protects your joints, becomes inflamed.
 This can lead to pain, swelling, and stiffness in the affected area, making normal movement difficult.

 Symptoms

-The symptoms of bursitis are often obvious and can seriously disrupt your daily activities.
+The symptoms of bursitis are often clear and can significantly disrupt your daily activities.
 These include:

-- Pain in the affected joint, especially with movement.
+- Pain in the affected joint, especially during movement.

 - Swelling or redness around the joint.